openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 A single method declaration in a class is allowed to implement methods of one or more superinterfaces.

-A :index:`compile-time error` occurs if a class field and a method from one of superinterfaces that a class implements have the same name, except when one is static and the other is not.
+A :index:`compile-time error` occurs if a class field has the same name as a method from one of superinterfaces implemented by the class, except when one is static and the other is not.

 .. index::